Skip to table of contents

 What this stage produces

-• Prioritized remediation roadmap with effort and impact framing
+• Prioritised remediation roadmap with effort and impact framing

 • Differentiated outputs for technical, design, and leadership audiences